scriptin/scriptin.github.io/_posts/2014-07-26-restful-http-organizating-urls.md

 > Option 3: WebDAV MOVE method

-`MOVE` method of [WebDAV][WebDAV] is nice bacause it uses only 1 request, so it's atomic if server performs this action atomically.
+`MOVE` method of [WebDAV][] is nice bacause it uses only 1 request, so it's atomic if server performs this action atomically.
 Disadvantage is that not all client software support this.
 Read this about the support in major browsers: [Are the PUT, DELETE, HEAD, etc methods available in most web browsers?](http://stackoverflow.com/q/165779/484666)

 Request: